 Replacement of windows and doors has been and continues to be the primary cause of character decline.
-The article 4 Direction and a designated conservation enforcement officer will help to reduce this type of insensitive development.
+A designated conservation enforcement officer will help to reduce this type of insensitive development.

 Front Garden plots

 Front boundary walls are being removed and garden plots are being paved over to provide large parking spaces that significantly reduce the residential character of the area.